oktadev/okta-blog/_source/_posts/2022-09-07-spring-vault.md

 In microservice architectures, managing configuration with a centralized config server is essential.
 Secret encryption is desirable at rest and when in transit.
 Spring Cloud Config Server is a popular implementation.
 Let's configure the server to store encrypted secrets.

-**NOTE:** To use encryption and decryption features in Java 8, you must install the Java Cryptography Extension (JCE) in your JVM, which is not included by default.
-Otherwise, the requests to the `/encrypt` endpoint in the config server will fail with "Illegal key size".
+**NOTE:** To use encryption and decryption features in Java, you need the full-strength JCE installed in your JVM, which is included by default since JDK 9.

 Using the Spring Initializr API, create a Vault + Config Server application: